 As required by the School Admissions Code, Warwickshire County Council operates a process for the admission of all children to start school in Reception in the September following their 4th (fourth) birthday.
-However, legally, a child does not have to start attending school until they reach what is known as 'Compulsory School Age' (CSA).
-Children can also start school but attend on a part-time basis until they reach CSA.
+However, legally,

 Compulsory School Age is defined as the start of the term after the child's 5th (fifth) birthday, as indicated in the table below.
 Once a child has reached CSA, they must be attending school on a full-time basis, or be receiving full-time schooling through Elective Home Education.